Barbouzes: The Barbouzes in Algeria

 In 1961 the French recruits started to arrive in Algeria.
 Bitterlin was approached by a French military colonel who supplied him with weapons, gave him permission to breach curfew, and requested he “plastiquer several activist cafes in Algiers”. (to plastiquer was to use a form of plastic-based bomb to destroy local buildings, for which the Barbouzes became notorious).
 Soon, news of the Barbouzes had reached the press.
 Their membership and political activities, however, were strictly secret, since the French government could not admit knowledge of and involvement in an illegal terrorist group.

 Since many OAS leaders had emerged from the French military, and therefore had connections with the military and French Secret Service the French army and police in Algeria were largely ill-equipped to tackle their attacks.
 Covert operations were seen as a necessary, drastic means for de Gaulle; the 'Barbouzes' were tasked with "infiltrating the OAS, disrupting its operations, and sometimes assassinating its leaders".
 Far from attempting to arrest OAS members and hand them over to the authorities, the agents were "mandated to kill".

 The OAS claimed to have known about the presence of the 'Barbouzes', having become suspicious about the increasing numbers of MPC posters, the bombing of several OAS cafes, and the sudden arrival of large groups of foreign men into Algeria.
 As a result, the attacks were by no means one-sided; the OAS orchestrated various attacks on 'Barbouzes' hideouts, including on New Years’ eve of 1961.

-By the end of 1961, fighting between the 'Barbouzes' and the FLN had escalated.
+By the end of 1961, fighting between the 'Barbouzes' and the OAS had escalated.
 French Prime Minister Michel Debré voiced disapproval of their tactics, claiming that Algeria had already seen enough bloodshed.

 Fall of the Barbouzes

 In 1962, the 'Barbouzes' were no longer able to maintain their cover against the OAS.
 They were eventually wiped out as a result of two major attacks; one on their residence in early 1962, and the second on the Hotel Rajah in February, where the OAS had learned that the remaining 'Barbouzes' were in hiding.

-Their defeat was not seen as a great symbolic victory for the OAS; after all, the 'Barbouzes' had succeeded in killing only around 100 OAS members, and public opinion largely saw them as no more than a gang of hit men hired and paid for by the French government.
+Their defeat was not seen as a great symbolic victory for the OAS; after all, the 'Barbouzes' had succeeded in killing around 100 OAS members, and public opinion largely saw them as no more than a gang of hit men hired and paid for by the French government.